Getting Started with Redis Enterprise CRDBs (conflict-free replicated databases)

 Note: You cannot enable or disable database clustering after the CRDB is created.

 Note: If you cannot activate the database because of a memory limitation, make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.

 Make sure that each cluster has a CRDB member database with the name

 In a real-world deployment, cluster 1 and cluster 2 would most likely be in separate data centers in different regions.
 However, for local testing we created the scale-minimized deployment using two local clusters running on the same host.

-Step 4: Connect to your member Redis CRDBs
+Step 4: Test the Connection to your Member Redis CRDBs

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test connectivity to your database: